ohthatmarissa/budgety/README.md

 # Budgety Budget App

-#### A budget application that calculates the percentage of Income to Expense
+#### A budget application that calculates the percentage of Expense to Income
+#### You can check it out here: https://ohthatmarissa.github.io/budgety/

 #### By **Marissa Perry**